-On arrival at school you will be asked to complete a form giving next of kin details, emergency contact and other essential information.
-We will also ask you to give consent to use the information for other in school purposes, as set out on the data collection/consent form.
+On joining the school, you will be asked to complete a form giving next of kin details, emergency contact and other essential information.
+We will also ask you to give consent to use the information for other in-school purposes, as set out on the data collection/consent form.

-We review the contact and consent form on an annual basis.
+The contact and consent form is reviewed on an annual basis.
 It is important to inform school if details or your decision about consent changes.
 A form is available.
+This is the obligation of each individual to notify the school of changes.